-While each EU Member State remains responsible for its own education and training systems, the strategic framework for education and training 2020 (ET 2020) is designed to address common challenges, while providing a forum for the exchange of best practices and sharing evidence of policy initiatives within this domain that have been a success.
+While each EU Member State remains responsible for its own education and training system, the strategic framework for education and training 2020 (ET 2020) is designed to address common challenges, while providing a forum for the exchange of best practices and sharing evidence of policy initiatives within this domain that have been a success.

 ET 2020 sets eight education and training benchmarks to be achieved in the EU-28 by 2020.
 Among these, one target is specifically related to the employment rate of recent graduates.
 It was introduced in May 2012 and aims to see the share of employed graduates (aged 20–34 with at least upper secondary education attainment and having left education one to three years ago) reaching 82.0 %.

 It is important to note that the target employment rate for recent graduates encompasses both those leaving education and training with at least an upper secondary or post-secondary, non-tertiary qualification (ISCED 2011 levels 3 and 4) with either general or vocational orientations, and those leaving with a tertiary education qualification (ISCED 2011 levels 5–8).

 Employment rates for recent graduates in Malta and Germany were approximately twice as high as those recorded in Greece or Italy